 Wow.
 What a spring.
 I’m a native Western North Carolinian and this was a spring for the records.
 It’s been a stunning show, but as with all good things, there is an end and a cost.
 It’s time to clean up spring’s pastel bounty for summer’s bold, colorful displays.
 Sharpen the deadheaders and pruners, and put on a hat, June's first chore is deadheading.

 Pruning and Deadheading

-Weeds compete with plants for water, nutrients and light (and they're an unsightly mess), so they gotta go.
-Knowing your weed is the best defense.
-A good place to start is a book that should be as handy as all your other garden books, Weeds of North America by France Royer and Richard Dickinson.
+Weeds compete with plants for water, nutrients, and light (and they're an unsightly mess), so out they go.
+Knowing your weeds is the best defense.
+Again, reference books are handy to keep in the garden shed.

-4. Succession Sow More Vegetables.
+4. Succession Sow More Vegetables

-5. Summer Bloomers.
+5. Summer Bloomers

 If spring was stunning, but the summer garden is missing something, consider summer blooming perennials or shrubs to spruce up a few spots.
 Our gardens tend to have a lot of bloom in spring, but can be a bit lackluster in summer and fall.
 Try annuals for all season color.
-Clethra is a fragrant, summer blooming shrub, one the hummingbirds love that blooms in July and August.
-Click here and here for lists of some or our favorite shade and full sun perennials.
+Clethra is a fragrant, summer-blooming shrub, one the hummingbirds love that blooms in July and August.
+Click here and here for lists of some our favorite shade and full sun perennials.
 As long as you keep watering, you can keep planting.